PVanouplines/Delhi-Model/README.md

 # Delhi-Model
-This public repository only contains a paper about the Delhi Model.
+This public repository contains the original conference paper about the Delhi Model.
-Excel-files for the Delhi model are in private repositories.
+Excel-files for the Delhi model are in private branches.
 Just contact me to get access.